wp-plugins/dukapress/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Made the currency symbol viewable on grid view and single product pages
+* Crushed a lot of annoying little bugs

 = 1.2.0 =
 * Added support for custom post types
 * Added GUI to product management so that one does not have to use custom fields